Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches

-where $\phi(y | \mu_i, \sigma^2)$ is the PDF of a normal random variable with mean $\mu_i$ and variance $\sigma^2$ evaluated at $Y = y$.
-The integral in \eqref{eq:lognormal_integral} is equal to the moment generating function, $M(t) = \E\left\{\exp(tY)\right\}$, of the truncated normal distribution for $Y$ (given $\bZ_i$) evaluated at $t = 1$.
-Hence, the analytic solution for the conditional mean assuming a log-normal distribution is

-which is easy to evaluate using built-in functions for the normal CDF $\Phi(\cdot)$ in standard statistical software (e.g., the \texttt{pnorm} function in base-R).
-The analytic formulas for the conditional means under left or interval covariate censoring instead can be found in Section~S.2.2 in the Supplementary Materials.
+which is easily evaluated using functions for the normal cumulative distribution function (CDF) $\Phi(\cdot)$ in standard statistical software (e.g., R's built-in \texttt{pnorm} function).
+The derivation of \eqref{eq:lognormal_expectation} and conditional means under left or interval covariate censoring can be found in the Supplementary Materials (Section~S.3.2).